GoFightNguyen/jobnimbus-code-assessment/README.md

 - `<<>` - False (one bracket pair was not closed)
 - `“”` - True. (no brackets in the string will return True)
 - `<abc...xyz>` - True (non-bracket characters are ignored appropriately)

+## Getting Started

+A [development container](https://containers.dev/) is used to isolate the development environment.
+It includes dotnet 8.